Negative Wigner function by decaying interaction from equilibrium: Decaying longitudinal interaction

 Conceptually, we consider a special compound system (an artificial molecule) consisting of several mutually coupled subsystems with different stability of the couplings, see Fig.~\ref{fig1}.
 Differently to previous work \cite{kolar2023local}, our target inside such a molecule is a linear harmonic oscillator (LHO) coupled to two (or more) intra-molecular two-level systems (TLSs).
 Each of these TLSs is separately coupled to the LHO via interactions with a different stability.

 Such molecule, within the desired coupling regimes, can be modeled by the respective Hamiltonians (setting $\hbar =1$) as \cite{wang2023NatComm}

 in the case of a single ancillary TLS, or of a pair of ancillary TLSs, respectively, which will serve the purpose of a quantitative comparison of the studied effects.
 In Eq.~\eqref{eq-H-Rabi-zxdriven-direct}, $\omega$ is the LHO frequency \cite{GU20171,Liu_2014,PhysRevA.91.053820,PhysRevLett.98.257003,PhysRevB.91.094517,PhysRevLett.115.203601}, $\omega_0$ the TLS frequency, $\omega_A$ stands for the frequency of the ancillary TLS(s), $g_A(t)$ for the (unstable) decaying longitudinal coupling strength between ancillary TLS(s) and LHO, and $g_R$ represents the stable strength of the transversal interaction (here of the Rabi type) between LHO and another TLS.
-The deep-strong coupling regime $g_{A(R)}/\omega\approx 1$ \cite{wang2023NatComm} considered below is a prerequisite to observe the effects.
+The deep-strong coupling regime $g_{A(R)}/\omega\approx 1$ \cite{wang2023NatComm} considered below is a prerequisite to observe the effects. \tcb{The time dependent coupling $g_A(t)$, as given implicitly in Eq.~\eqref{eq-H-Rabi-zxdriven-direct}, does not in principle differentiate between {\it autonomous} case with classical degree of freedom evolving through certain dynamical equations of motion yielding in turn the values of $g_A(t)$, and classical external {\it driving}, i.e. non-autonomous case.
+More detailed description of such interesting autonomous case is elaborated in Sec.~\ref{sec-autonomous} and Appendix~\ref{sec:s-autonomous}, while the non-autonomous version sufficient, e.g., for a proof-of-principle experimental realization of our protocol, is being discussed in Sec.~\ref{sec-discussion} and Appendix~\ref{sec:s-decay}. }

-\section{the protocol}
+\section{The protocol}

 The complete protocol assumed throughout this paper is sketched in Fig.~\ref{fig1}.
 We emphasize that the protocol does not assume any external drive or strong nonlinear coupling to an external environment.
 The approach we suggest relies on the assumption, that the total system described by the Hamiltonians $\op{H}_{1(2)}$, Eq.~\eqref{eq-H-Rabi-zxdriven-direct}, is initially prepared in a global, {\it low-temperature} thermal state $\op{\tau}$ ($k_B=1$ in the following)